luapower/luapower-all/nw.md

 State tracking is about getting and tracking the entire user-changeable state of a window (of or the app) as a whole.

+### `win:showmodal()`

+Show as modal window to its parent.
+A modal window disables its parent while it is visible and enables it back when it gets hidden again.
+The window must be activable and must have a parent or an error is raised.

 ### `win:changed(old_state, new_state)`